Admission of LLM Students

 Applications are not evaluated until all required supporting documents have been received.
 For guaranteed consideration, the applicant is responsible for ensuring that application materials are received by George Mason Law prior to the appropriate deadline.

-The LLM application deadline for fall admission is April 1.
+The LLM application deadline is April 1 for fall admission and December 15 for spring admission.

 Items 1 through 6 are required from all LLM applicants: